 After a couple of weeks I got an email from an agency that they were looking for girls to work in Greece as a hostess/dancer.
 That's it.
 The decision has been made.
-Even I knew later I'm gonna be labeled as a bitch I chose to walk on my own path without reference to anything or anybody.
+Even I knew later I'm gonna be labeled as a whore, I chose to walk on my own path without reference to anything or anybody.

 I didn't have a single thought that it can be a scam or it could end in a very bad way.
 I trusted my instincts.
-I called the woman from the agency and she answered all my questions and ensured me they are waiting for me at the airport in Athens and they take me to Loutraki were the club is located.
+I called the woman from the agency and she correctly answered all my questions and ensured me they are waiting for me at the airport in Athens and they take me to Loutraki were the club was located.

 So I quit my restaurant job, I bought my tickets, told everyone I go for a long holiday, I packed my suitcase and jumped in the middle of the adventure.
 That's how everything started...